Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/12 - Views and Contraints/README.md

 # Outcome 12 - Views and  Constraints
 ## Skill Description

-The Fellow will be able to create responsive Scenes, with UI View Elements tied with Constraints, responding to Actions and Outlets to be used by the View Controller.
+A person with this skill can create responsive Scenes in iOS, with UI View Elements tied with Constraints, responding to Actions and Outlets to be used by the View Controller.

 ## Output

-After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. An iOS Project with UI Elements on its View Controller linked to their Outlets and Actions as required with Constraints on the UI Elements that help them maintain their positions across the following Apple device screen sizes
+Create an iOS Project with UI Elements on its View Controller (linked to its Outlets and Actions), with Constraints on the UI Elements that help them maintain their positions across the following Apple device screen sizes:
  - iPhone 3.5"
  - iPhone 4.7"
  - iPhone 5.5"
  - iPad 9.7"
  - iPad 12.9"
-2. A **Checkpoint 4** project submission meeting all the required specifications.

 ## Objectives
 ### Knowledge